-Money owed to the school for books, parking, tickets, performing arts fees, athletics, etc. is documented in the student's account in PowerSchool.
+Money owed to the school for books, parking, tickets, performing arts fees, athletics, etc. is documented in the student's account in PowerSchool or Destiny.
 All fees/fines owed must be paid in order to purchase a parking or lunch pass, an activity card, or to participate in extracurricular activities.
 A fee is charged for each book not returned on time.
 A restock fee is also charged for books left in lockers.
 The Media Center handles fines and fees.
+SchoolCash Online is the WCPSS platform for paying school-related fees not related to the cafeteria.